Unrestricted Line Officer Communities

-SUBMARINE WARFARE: The Submarine Warfare community is an elite, technically advanced, multi-mission community.
-Upon commissioning every Ensign selected for Submarine Warfare will attend one year of advanced nuclear power training, starting with six months of classroom training at Nuclear Power School (NPS) in Charleston, S.C.
-After NPS, you will have six months of practical, hands-on training at one of the Navy’s two shore-based reactor training facilities.
-Upon arriving at your first submarine, you will join a highly skilled force whose unprecedented contribution to deterrence, conflict prevention and warfighting will continue to be at the very foundation of our nation’s security.
+The Submarine Warfare community is an elite and mentally challenging community.
+Upon commissioning, every Ensign selected for Submarine Warfare will attend one year of advanced nuclear power training, starting with six months of classroom training at Nuclear Power School in Charleston, SC.
+After Power School, you attend six months of practical, hands-on training operating a real nuclear reactor.
+You will join a highly skilled force who make the largest contribution to the Department of Defense’s primary mission of strategic deterrence and national security.